Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 • If the file's metadata changes between inventories (size, hash, version), the key is rewritten and the timestamp advances.

-That last point matters: KeyLastWriteTimestamp is not "the most recent time the appraiser saw this file."
-It is "the most recent time the appraiser wrote about this file."
+That last point matters: KeyLastWriteTimestamp is not "the most recent time the appraiser saw this file".
+It is "the most recent time the appraiser wrote about this file".
 For a stable, unchanged file, the timestamp can be weeks or months old even though the file has been present that entire time.

 What KeyLastWriteTimestamp is good for#

 • First-seen approximations.
-For a binary that the attacker dropped new on a clean host, KeyLastWriteTimestamp is the appraiser-run time after the drop.
+For a binary the attacker dropped new on a clean host, KeyLastWriteTimestamp is the appraiser-run time after the drop.
 Subject to:

-• the binary must still be present at appraiser time (transient binaries deleted before the next pass may never appear),
+• The binary must still be present at appraiser time.
+Transient binaries deleted before the next pass may never appear.

 • Time-window joins.
 Once you have a suspicious entry, take its KeyLastWriteTimestamp ± your chosen window (one hour is a common default) and join all other CSVs (Prefetch, Sysmon, Security 4688) on that window.
 You get the full story of what happened around the inventory event.